Navigating Probate In Texas

 We also handle probating out-of-state wills in Texas.

 The uncertainty of tomorrow is a burden we all must bear.
 However, the worry of facing that uncertainty without a plan is one we can all easily avoid.
 With a plan in place, you can be assured that the hard work you’ve put in to accrue assets for the benefit of your family will not go to instead benefit someone else.
-Griffin and Cain Attorneys at Law has experienced lawyers ready to create a plan for your estate.
+Griffin, Cain & Herbig, Attorneys at Law, PLLC has experienced lawyers ready to create a plan for your estate.
 No estate is too small to leave to uncertainty.

 When A Loved One Died Without A Will